alpaycb/sqlplusdemo/README.md

 * This makes it easy to filter, select, and display individual schedule entries, not just the parent route document.
 * **UNNEST** lets you treat each item in the schedule array as its own row in your query results, making it easy to filter and select specific flights.

-### List only airports in Toulouse which have routes starting from them, and nest details of the routes.
+### List only airports in Toulouse which have routes starting from them, and nest details of the routes:
 ```sql
 SELECT *
 FROM airport a